211 Would You Rather Questions [Funny, Hard & Weird]

 151. Would you rather have 10 minutes of courage or 10 minutes of genius?

 152. Would you rather always win at easy games or slowly improve at hard games?
-LearnClash split: 29/71 improve at hard games.
-This is the prompt we use to introduce ELO.
+Improving at hard games wins, and it is not close.
+This is the exact prompt we lean on to introduce ELO.

 153. Would you rather have a teacher who tells great stories or a teacher who makes hard things simple?